-- DMV Services: ID Renewals are available through the DMV’s online portal or by mail using their DL 410 ID form.
-If you are eligible and in need of a DMV Voucher or would like support with your application, please reach out to a Service Coordinator for assistance. *Please note, you can not apply for a first time CA ID through mail or their online portal.
-It must be a duplicate or a renewal from an expired ID within the last year.
+- Renewal IDs continue to be available by mail with a No-Fee/Low-Fee Voucher using their DL 410 ID form.
+If you are eligible and in need of a DMV Voucher or would like support with your application, please reach out to a Service Coordinator for assistance.

 - Homeless Advocacy Project: Virtual Services Only.
 Legal Services, Immigration, and SSI Advocacy.
 Potential clients or providers can leave a message at 1(800)405-4HAP.

 - Bay Area Legal Advice Line: Available by phone 800-551-5554

 - Eviction Defense Collaborative: Open to individuals who have received a Summons & Complaint or Sherrif’s Notice to Vacate.
 1338 Mission Street, 4th Call 415-947-0797 or email EDCRADCo@evictiondefense.org

 - Legal Link: Use their “Referral Search” to find legal help in your area.

 Medical & Urgent Dental (General)